State by state limits on cannabis purchase

 New York (NY)

-• Medical: Patients are allowed to purchase up to a 30-day supply of cannabis as prescribed by their physician, provided they do not possess more than a 7-day supply of previously dispensed marijuana at any time.
+• Medical: Up to a 30-day supply as prescribed, with no more than a 7-day supply of previously dispensed product in possession at any time.

 North Carolina (NC)